piratechicken/markr-api/README.md

 ### Other
   - There is a comment about persistent storage.
 I interpreted this to just mean saved to a database.
 I'm not sure if it meant something more.

+## Potential improvements
+- In hindsight, there might be a better name for `test_results` that makes it clear it's not related to the project test suite.
+- Despite abstracting some logic into a Ruby class, the test results controller is still quite heavy.
+At Discolabs we have been using the interactor gem to perform any business logic, leaving controllers very light.
+- As mentioned, rejecting an entire import batch only gives info about the first record that was found to be invalid.
+It might be better to validate the entire import and return information on all invalid records.
+- There is no model representing the test itself.